2025 State of the Nation Address (Philippines): Address

 Before President Bongbong Marcos started his speech, the singing of "Lupang Hinirang" by Sofronio Vasquez (season 26 winner of The Voice) was held.
 It was followed by the ecumenical prayer led by representatives of various religious groups.
 Afterwards, Marcos outlined his administration's accomplishments while addressing specific issues such as anomalous flood control projects, Filipino sailors who were caught up in the Red Sea crisis, electricity outage in Siquijor, the collapse of the Cabagan–Santa Maria Bridge, and the 2021–2022 Luzon sabungero disappearances.
-Marcos also told Congress that he would not sign the 2026 budget if it was not aligned with the government's spending program, even if it meant operating on a reenacted budget.
+Marcos drew widespread attention for his remark "mahiya naman kayo", referring to lawmakers and businessmen involved in the flood control projects scandal.
+Several contractors, government officials, and current and former legislators have since been charged and detained.
+He also told Congress that he would not sign the 2026 budget if it was not aligned with the government's spending program, even if it meant operating on a reenacted budget.
 Marcos' speech began at 4:06 p.m. and ended at 5:17 p.m, both times PHT, lasting for 1 hour and 11 minutes; the speech was delivered mostly in Filipino, with some parts in English.